Members visit free all year! Join or renew today.

 Logan: Female, born on March 28, 2001 at the Birmingham Zoo.
 Arrived at Philadelphia Zoo on August 4, 2003.
 Logan is the dam (or mother) of Charlie.

 Iris: Female, born on May 3, 2005 at Philadelphia Zoo.
 Iris is the dam of Lucky.

 Cleveland: Male, born on May 15, 1997 at Indianapolis Zoo.
 Cleveland arrived at Philadelphia Zoo on December 15, 2011.
 Cleveland is the sire (or father) of both Lucky and Charlie.

 Lucky: Female, born on April 12, 2016, Lucky’s dam is Iris and her sire is Cleveland.

-Charlie: Male, born on May 26, 2016, Charlie’s dam is Logan and his sire is Cleveland.
+Charlie: Female, born on May 26, 2016, Charlie’s dam is Logan and her sire is Cleveland.

 PECO Primate Reserve

 Ring-tailed lemurs have gray or brownish-gray fur on most of the body, with white fur on the belly, face and ears, and black patches around their brown eyes.
 Their most characteristic feature is the long tail, ringed in black and white.

 Ring-tailed lemurs are found in dry forest and "spiny forest" habitats in southwestern Madagascar.
 Ring-tailed lemurs spend much of their time on the ground and this species is the only living semi-terrestrial lemur - all other living lemur species are much more arboreal.